Hey, how can we help?

 To purchase an offer for industry-specific price, select the eligible segment for the offer when placing the order.
 The price will update automatically.

 All customers and sellers have access to the reporting section enabling tracking billings data over time.
 Reports can be accessed from the “Reports” section in top navigation.

-At the bottom of the page locate the NCE price list report. the following fields can be viewed and filtered:
+At the bottom of the page locate the NCE price list report.

 How to add products in Catalog?

 In the Catalog Customer segment section, you (Seller Admin) can add products in the Catalog.

 NOTE!
 If the product is not added to any of the categories, it will not be available for the customers.

 1. Select "Catalog"→"Customer segments", choose an existing segment from the list, or create a new segment.

 2. Scroll down the list and select the "Edit catalog" button.